American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 OPERATION INSTRUCTIONS

 1.)
-In a terminal, change to the directory where all the files are located and run ‘python3 ASL.py’ (-v to set the video location 0 is default, -d to set the device, ‘CPU’ is default)
+In a terminal, move to the directory where all the files are located and run ‘python3 ASL.py’ (-v to set the video location, 0 is default, -d to set the device, ‘CPU’ is default)
+Currently only CPU is supported for device

 2.)
 The app loops through a face detection model until a face is detected in view of the camera.